belden/dying/README.md

 DESCRIPTION
 ===========
-Free yourself from the unwanted burden of calling other code inside `eval' blocks!
+Free yourself from the unwanted burden of calling other code inside `eval` blocks!
 Make your code stop crashing, and allow it to continue running in a possibly insane state!
 Play with an experimental exception module disguised as a legitimate pragma!

 SYNOPSIS
 ========
-You do not need to `use dying;' in order to use `dying'.
-All Perl code by default runs with `use dying;' enabled - that is, calling die() in normal Perl code prints a message to STDERR and causes your program to terminate execution.
-(See also: `perldoc -f die'.)
+You do not need to `use dying;` in order to use `dying`.
+All Perl code by default runs with `use dying;` enabled - that is, calling die() in normal Perl code prints a message to STDERR and causes your program to terminate execution.
+(See also: perldoc -f die'.)

 If you want your code to stop dying, now you can simply write: